grpc-ecosystem/awesome-grpc/readme.md

 - [Mortar](https://github.com/go-masonry/mortar) - GO framework for building gRPC (and REST) web services with DI, Telemetry and more
 - [sqlc-grpc](https://github.com/walterwanderley/sqlc-grpc) - Generate gRPC/HTTP server (with metrics, tracing, swagger and grpcui) from SQL
 - [protoc-gen-fieldmask](https://github.com/idodod/protoc-gen-fieldmask) - A protoc plugin that generates fieldmask paths as static type properties of proto messages
+- [Thunder Framework](https://github.com/Raezil/Thunder) - A gRPC-Gateway-powered framework with Prisma, Kubernetes, and Go for scalable microservices.

 <a name="lang-nodejs"></a>
 ### Node.js